MagnusS0/Cardio-Good-Fitness/README.md

 - Education: The number of years of education completed by the customer.
 - Gender: Male or Female
 - Marital Status: Single or Partnered
+- **Product: The product code of the treadmill purchased by the customer.**

 The target variable is Product, which has three possible values: TM195, TM498, and TM798.